rust-lang-ru/book/rustbook-ru/nostarch/chapter02.md

 fits that arm’s pattern.
 Rust takes the value given to `match` and looks through each arm’s pattern in turn.
-Patterns and the `match` construct are powerful Rust features: they let you express a variety of situations your code might encounter and they make sure you handle them all.
+Patterns and the `match` construct are powerful Rust features: they let you express a variety of situations your code might encounter and they make sure you владение them all.
 These features will be covered in detail in Chapter 6 and Chapter 19, respectively.

 Let’s walk through an example with the `match` expression we use here.
 Say that